B.A. in Chemistry

 Anna Hailey Rubinstein

 Earning three majors in Chinese, Chemistry and Chemical Engineering, Anna (2011) was also a student in the Chinese Flagship Program.
 She was UM's 8th Goldwater Scholarship recipient.
 Anna worked in multiple research labs on the development of new photocatalysts for turning carbon dioxide into useable energy forms.
 She made a number of trips to China, including being UM's first exchange student at Zhejiang University, China's leading engineering school.
 She earned her M.A. in chemical engineering and a Ph.D. in chemical engineering and materials science from Princeton University.
 Anna currently works at the Institute for Defense Analyses, a federally funded research and development center in Alexandria, VA.
-Her career goals are to work in the science and technology sector in support of the national defense industry.

 Why study chemistry at UM?